adulau/foo.be/_posts/2023-07-08-HTTP-Headers-Hashing_HHHash.md

 To calculate the HHHash, we concatenate the list of headers returned by the HTTP server.
 This list is ordered according to the sequence in which the headers appear in the server's response.
 Each header value is separated with `:`.

+You may be wondering why the set of headers is not sorted.
+This decision stems from our observations of a significant number of servers attempting to mimic other servers, often resulting in variations in the order of their returned HTTP headers.

 The HHHash value is the SHA256 of the list.

 ### HHHash format